freevryheid/longbow-gui/README.md

 nimble build
 ```

 This will install any needed libraries and build a **longbow-gui** executable.
 This requires a copy of the longbow binary in the same folder to run.
-You can use the one included for linux64 or compile it from here:
+You can compile it from here:

 https://github.com/freevryheid/longbow